Afshin-A/Obsidian/CS/Databases/MongoDB/MongoDB.md

 ```

 In stage 1, we get a list of all documents where `species_common: 'Eastern Bird'`
-In stage 2, we group the documents given by the previous stage by the value of their `location.coordinates`, i.e. the group key.
+In stage 2, we group the documents by the value of their `location.coordinates`, i.e. the group key.
 For each group, we create a document that contains the group key and how many duplicates it had.

-Which means, the coordinate `[ 40, -74 ]` was repeated 3 times: there were 3 instances where this coordinate was repeated
+The results indicate the coordinate `[ 40, -74 ]` was repeated 3 times: there were 3 instances where this coordinate was repeated

 ##### `$sort`
 Works just like the [[MongoDB#`.sort()`|.sort()]] with minor difference in syntax: